Read This First

 Prompt 2: Can individual A rationally say at the end of the period, ‘I knew it all along’ if they maintained their high degree of belief without mapping it to the relevant evidence as it fluctuated?

-The central claim is this: Individual A maintaining a high degree of belief throughout the entire period, despite the evidence fluctuating and only reaching the same high level at the end, could be interpreted as a case of confirmation bias rather than rational updating of belief according to the evidence.
+In plain terms: Individual A maintaining a high degree of belief throughout the entire period, despite the evidence fluctuating and only reaching the same high level at the end, could be interpreted as a case of confirmation bias rather than rational updating of belief according to the evidence.

-This middle step keeps the sequence honest.
-It takes the pressure already on the table and turns it toward the next distinction rather than letting the page break into separate mini-essays.
+This middle step keeps the thread moving.
+It carries the pressure already on the table toward the next distinction instead of letting the page break into separate mini-essays.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Belief/Evidence Graphic tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.